WISDOM TOOTH EXTRACTIONS

-In spite of your best efforts to avoid extraction, it might be time to get rid of a troublesome tooth.
+In spite of your best efforts to avoid tooth extraction, wisdom teeth can cause more problems if they are left in.
+If your wisdom teeth are bothering you, it might be time to get rid of them.

-At Archer Dental, Dr. Zhadovich knows how to remove problem teeth with the latest techniques and a gentle touch.
+At Archer Dental, Dr. Zhadovich has been removing wisdom teeth for many years utilizing the latest techniques and his gentle touch.

 Patients of all ages need dental extractions, from time to time.
 Some of the reasons teeth are pulled include: